Q: Why do libraries always have to be quiet?

 Q: Ordering textbooks online can be confusing.
 How does it work?

-A: The online bookstore's website should answer any of your questions about ordering textbooks.
+A: The library's textbook guide or the online bookstore's website should answer any of your questions about ordering textbooks.
 You will need to know the course ID (for example, ENG 100) or the course name before you go to the bookstore's website.
 You can find this information in your course schedule on My Central Penn.

 Q: I don't understand all that citation stuff.
 Can you explain?